WebOrigami/docs/src/index.md

 ---
-title: Explorable Graph
+title: Origami
-subtitle: A conceptual framework and tools for creating sites and content pipelines pages = areas:
+subtitle: A conceptual framework and tools for creating sites, docs, data, and other content pages = areas:
 ---